ankane/production_rails/README.md

 Use an error reporting service like [Rollbar](https://rollbar.com/).

-Use [Safely](https://github.com/ankane/safely) to catch exceptions in non-critical code. :gem:
+Use [Safely](https://github.com/ankane/safely) to rescue and report exceptions in non-critical code. :gem:

 ## Monitoring